Churches of Christ: Race relations

 During the Civil Rights Movement of the 1950s and 1960s the Churches of Christ struggled with changing racial attitudes.
-Some leaders, such as Foy E. Wallace Jr., and George S. Benson of Harding University railed against racial integration, saying that racial segregation was the Divine Order.
+Some leaders, such as Foy E. Wallace Jr., and George S. Benson of Harding University denounced racial integration, saying that racial segregation was the Divine Order.
 Schools and colleges associated with the movement were at the center of the debate.
 N.B.
 Hardeman, the president of Freed-Hardeman, was adamant that the black and white races should not mingle, and refused to shake hands with black Christians.
 Abilene Christian College first admitted black undergraduate students in 1962 (graduate students had been admitted in 1961).
 Desegregation of other campuses followed.

 Efforts to address racism continued through the following decades.
 A national meeting of prominent leaders from the Churches of Christ was held in June 1968.
 Thirty-two participants signed a set of proposals intended to address discrimination in local congregations, church affiliated activities and the lives of individual Christians.
 An important symbolic step was taken in 1999 when the president of Abilene Christian University "confessed the sin of racism in the school's past segregationist policies" and asked black Christians for forgiveness during a lectureship at Southwestern Christian College, a historically black school affiliated with the Churches of Christ.